 The broad concept of tactical belts can be said to be functional belts evolved from military and police duty belts, including training belts (Instructor Tactical Belt), rappel belts (Tactical Riggers Belt), shooting belts (Gun Belt), and duty belts (Duty Belts).
 Belt) and so on.

+How to choose a tactical belt To judge the quality of a tactical belt, we mainly judge from the following four points: 1.
+Width: The ideal width of the belt should be between 4cm and 5cm.
+This is because the wider the strap, the better it distributes the weight.
+2. Hardness: Excellent load-bearing capacity.
+When a 2-pound or 3-pound weapon is put in the holster and fixed, it will not sag or curl under the load.
+3. Sturdy: Wear-resistant, durable and tear-resistant material.
 4. Fasteners: Different application scenarios require very different fasteners.
 For example, the tactical rappel belt has a harder texture and has a triangular hanging loop on the side for mounting the D-ring that connects the rope.
 While the type of closure the buckle has is

 important, the bottom line is that it's sturdy and able to support the weight of the gear you're carrying.
 In addition, easy adjustment and fast disassembly are also necessary.